Invariant measures for Cartesian powers of Chacon infinite transformation: Chacon infinite transformation

 Adams, Friedman and Silva introduced in 1997 (\cite{AFS1997}, Section~2) an infinite measure preserving rank-one transformation which can be seen as the analog of the classical Chacon transformation in infinite measure.
 They proved that all its Cartesian powers are conservative and ergodic.

 This transformation, denoted by $T$ throughout the paper, is the main object of the present work.
 We recall its construction on $\RR_+$ by cutting and stacking in the next section.
 In particular, we are interested in lifting known results about self-joinings of Chacon transformation to the infinite-measure case.
 This leads us to study all ergodic measures on $(\RR_+)^d$ which are boundedly finite and $\td$-invariant: we prove in Theorem~\ref{thm:msj} that all such measures are products of so-called \emph{diagonal measures}, which are measures generalizing in some way the measures supported on a graph (see Definition~\ref{def:diagonal}).
 These diagonal measures are studied in details in Section~\ref{sec:diagonal}.
 Surprisingly, besides measures supported on a graph arising from powers of $T$, we prove the existence of some weird invariant measures whose marginals are singular with respect to the Lebesgue measure.
 (It may happen that these marginals take only the values 0 or $\infty$, which is for example the case for a product measure.
 But even in such a case, it makes sense to consider their absolute continuity.)
-However, we prove in Theorem~\ref{thm:product_of_graphs} that, if a $\td$-invariant boundedly finite measure has all its marginals absolutely continuous with respect to the Lebesgue measure, then its ergodic components are products of graph joinings arising from powers of $T$.
-We derive from these results in Section~\ref{sec:consequences} that the infinite Chacon transformation has trivial centralizer, and has no nontrivial factor.
-At the end of the paper, we prove in Annex~A a result used in the proof of Theorem~\ref{thm:msj} which can be of independent interest: Theorem~\ref{thm:product} provides sufficient conditions for an infinite measure preserving dynamical system defined on a Cartesian product to decompose into a direct product of two dynamical systems.

-Another important motivation for the present work comes from the study of $T$-point processes, which we briefly introduce now.
-Given an infinite measure preserving dynamical system $(X,\A,\mu,T)$ where $X$ is a complete separable metric space, we consider the space $X^*$ of boundedly finite, simple counting measures on $(X,\A)$, which are measures of the form